|

 About the Bed and Breakfast Association

-There are many thousands of "Bed and Breakfasts" in the UK, mainly small-scale, owner-managed businesses based in the proprietors' own homes.
+There are many thousands of "Bed and Breakfasts" and guest houses in the UK, mainly small-scale, owner-managed businesses based in the proprietors' own homes.
 These are very important to the UK's tourism industry and to the visitor experience we offer to both British tourists and to visitors from abroad.

 Until recently, these small independent B&Bs have not had a trade association to represent only themselves, without being dominated by the often differing agenda of the hotel industry, in which the strongest voice is that of the international hotel brands.
 The needs and interests of these huge corporations are often not the same - and may even occasionally be the opposite - of the needs and interests of the small, family-run B&B.

 Louise and David Weston, owners of a small, high-quality B&B in Sherborne, Dorset, felt that there was no collective body to represent their interests, especially in the face of commercial threats such as the "Bed Tax" proposed by the Lyons Inquiry (since successfully fought off - so far) and by the 2006 fire precautions regulations, so they decided to start one.
-The Bed and Breakfast Association was established in 2005.
+The Bed and Breakfast Association was established.
+Louise Weston is now Chief Executive of the B&B Association.

-The Bed & Breakfast Association is a member organisation of the Tourism Alliance.
+The Bed and Breakfast Association is a voluntary trade association with the following objectives:

 1) To represent the interests of members, and to campaign on behalf of those interests (for example, to Government and regulatory bodies);